Posted on Friday, November 1st, 2024 at 9:00 am

 Don’t count on being able to file a personal injury lawsuit if over two years have passed since the accident.
 However, there are some important exceptions to the two-year statute of limitations, such as:

 - Discovery Rule: If your injuries aren’t immediately apparent, the statute of limitations may start from when you discovered or should have reasonably discovered them.
 However, Alabama’s statutes of repose limit your ability to file a lawsuit after discovering hidden injuries in some cases.
-In general, you must file a product liability lawsuit within 10 years of when the injury happened, even if you didn’t discover the injury lawsuit.
+In general, you must file a product liability lawsuit within 10 years of the injury’s occurrence, even if you didn’t discover the injury lawsuit.
 Similarly, most medical malpractice cases have a time limit of four years from when the injury occurred, regardless of when you discovered the injury.

 - Minor Plaintiffs: When the injured party is a minor, the statute of limitations doesn’t typically begin until they turn 19 (Alabama’s age of majority).
 This exception allows children who sustain severe injuries to file a claim once they reach adulthood.